higgledy piggledy houses in Marseille

 *This site uses affiliate links, where I may earn a small commission, at no cost to the reader.

 France’s second largest city after Paris, Marseille is also one of the poorest, and is widely considered to be the most dangerous.
 These facts, combined with the whole building-crumbling fiasco, meant that I wasn’t particularly optimistic about what I’d find in the city.
+However, though it may well be a troubled place at times, it’s also really really beautiful- in a diamond-in-the-rough kind of a way- containing a melting pot of different cultures all living fairly peacefully side-by-side.

 My Favourite Places to Eat in Marseille, France

-Visit Le Vieux Port
+The beautiful Vieux Port

 Marseille is the oldest city in the whole of France, and has been the home of an important port since the days of the Ancient Greeks and Romans.
 (You’ve got to admit, that’s pretty full on old.)

 So basically, Le Vieux Port (that’s The Old Port, FYI) has been the main hub of the city for donkeys years.
 And it does make for a lovely morning stroll, I’ll give it that.
 Filled with boats and surrounded by restaurants and bars, this is where most visitors to the city flock to when they first arrive; therefore BEWARE THE PLASTIC-MENUED RESTAURANTS!!
-(If you’re looking for somewhere affordable but delicious to eat or drink in the area, head to Bistrot l’Horloge, just behind the harbour.
-It’s beaut, and not expensive, and downright cozy) During the winter, a Christmas market springs up at the centre of the port, complete with a dazzling big wheel- a very nice place at night time especially, folks!
+If you’re looking for somewhere affordable but delicious to eat or drink in the area, head to Bistrot l’Horloge, just behind the harbour.
+It’s beaut, not expensive, and downright cozy.
+During the winter, a Christmas market springs up at the centre of the port, complete with a dazzling big wheel- a very nice place at night time especially, folks!

 And here’s a fun fact for you: the name of the main road leading away from the marina is ‘La Canabière,’ which comes from the word ‘cannabis.’
 Because back in the Medieval Days, the area around Le Vieux Port was used to grow hemp.
 In fact, between ye olde days and the 1930s, Marseille grew to be one of the world’s biggest traders in hemp products.